Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC and Expected Behavior

 Finally, SFD and LRD network behaviors share similar Usability scores yet differ in Persistence and Resilience by about 20\%.
-Here, these KPIs reveal the performance differentials in these two network types: frequent small interruptions (SFD) produce a lower Persistence KPI, while infrequent but prolonged periods of unusability (LRD) result in higher Persistence but lower Resilience because it takes longer to return to a download speed above the value of $\tau$.
+These KPIs reveal the performance differentials in these two network types: frequent small interruptions (SFD) produce a lower Persistence KPI, while infrequent but prolonged periods of unusability (LRD) result in higher Persistence but lower Resilience because it takes longer to return to a download speed above $\tau$.
+This distinction matters in practice: applications such as video streaming or VoIP may tolerate brief, infrequent drops but degrade significantly under frequent or prolonged disruptions, while access to emergency services (e.g. calling 911) may prioritize quick recoveries from disruptions over sustained "good" performance.

-{\bf 35 Mbps Usability Threshold.} When the value of $\tau$ increases to 35~Mbps, shown in Figure~\ref{radar_35}, all QoC KPIs drop to zero for PP networks; because the selected download speeds in this scenario have mean 5 Mbps, the network never meets the value of $\tau$.
-Persistence, Usability and Resilience also drop for the Variable network, and the Usability, Persistence and Resilience of Congested networks drop by over 30\%.
-The Periodic network, which was entirely usable at $\tau$=5~Mbps , now shows only moderate Persistence and Resilience due the periodic performance fluctuations below 35~Mbps.
+When the value of $\tau$ increases to 100~Mbps (Figure~\ref{radar_100}), QoC KPIs in each scenario adapt accordingly.
+For example, the KPIs become zero for the Congested network because its performance never reaches 100~Mbps.
+Usability, Persistence and Resilience drop in the Variable network since download speeds are frequently below 100 Mbps.
+Interestingly, Variability also decreases because the range of usable download speeds (> 100 Mbps) is smaller.

+{\bf Characterization of variable/unstable network performance.} The power of the QoC framework is most apparent in its ability to distinguish network variability.
+We illustrate this in Figure~\ref{fig:avg_comparison}, which shows a scatterplot of the relationship between the daily average download speeds and the daily Usability (left) and Persistence (right) with $\tau$ = 5~Mbps.
+PG, LRD, SFD, and Periodic networks (clustered in the top right corners) exhibit high average speeds; yet they show distinct Usability and Persistence values.
+Usability ranges from 65\% to 100\% and Persistence ranges from five to 24~hours.
+In both cases, LRD networks show the lowest values.

+As another example, networks with different stability behaviors (e.g., Periodic and Congestion) can exhibit identical Usability (100\%) when $\tau$=5~Mbps, yet different Usable Performance (shown in Figure~\ref{radar_5}).
+Conversely, networks with higher Usable Performance can also have lower Usability values, as shown by LRD networks.\footnote{This implies these networks more often exhibit speeds below $\tau$, but when speeds are above $\tau$, they are high.} Figure~\ref{fig:drops} in the Appendix highlights the behavior of the SFD and LRD networks, which are both unusable for 15\% of the time.
+The figure shows that while Usability is the same, Persistence and Resilience differ significantly.
+Finally, we confirm that the KPIs capture different aspects of temporal stability through the low and varying levels of mutual information observed within the KPIs, as shown in Figure~\ref{fig:mut_info} of the Appendix.